boyum/FSharp-Azure-Functions-Isolated/README.md

 Built using Microsoft Visual Studio Community 2022 (64-bit) Version 17.9 and Dotnet 8 version 8.0.204.

+⚠️ This example uses Orchestration triggers and needs Azurite to run locally.

 ### GOTCHAS

 I ran into a couple of issues when trying to publish to app to azure: